Qovery/qovery-client-go/docs/ClusterStatus.md

 `func (o *ClusterStatus) HasIsDeployed() bool`

 HasIsDeployed returns a boolean if a field has been set.

+### GetNextK8sAvailableVersion

+`func (o *ClusterStatus) GetNextK8sAvailableVersion() string`

+GetNextK8sAvailableVersion returns the NextK8sAvailableVersion field if non-nil, zero value otherwise.

+### GetNextK8sAvailableVersionOk

+`func (o *ClusterStatus) GetNextK8sAvailableVersionOk() (*string, bool)`

+GetNextK8sAvailableVersionOk returns a tuple with the NextK8sAvailableVersion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNextK8sAvailableVersion

+`func (o *ClusterStatus) SetNextK8sAvailableVersion(v string)`

+SetNextK8sAvailableVersion sets NextK8sAvailableVersion field to given value.

+### HasNextK8sAvailableVersion

+`func (o *ClusterStatus) HasNextK8sAvailableVersion() bool`

+HasNextK8sAvailableVersion returns a boolean if a field has been set.

+### SetNextK8sAvailableVersionNil

+`func (o *ClusterStatus) SetNextK8sAvailableVersionNil(b bool)`

+ SetNextK8sAvailableVersionNil sets the value for NextK8sAvailableVersion to be an explicit nil

+### UnsetNextK8sAvailableVersion
+`func (o *ClusterStatus) UnsetNextK8sAvailableVersion()`

+UnsetNextK8sAvailableVersion ensures that no value is present for NextK8sAvailableVersion, not even an explicit nil
+### GetLastExecutionId

+`func (o *ClusterStatus) GetLastExecutionId() string`

+GetLastExecutionId returns the LastExecutionId field if non-nil, zero value otherwise.

+### GetLastExecutionIdOk

+`func (o *ClusterStatus) GetLastExecutionIdOk() (*string, bool)`

+GetLastExecutionIdOk returns a tuple with the LastExecutionId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLastExecutionId

+`func (o *ClusterStatus) SetLastExecutionId(v string)`

+SetLastExecutionId sets LastExecutionId field to given value.

+### HasLastExecutionId

+`func (o *ClusterStatus) HasLastExecutionId() bool`

+HasLastExecutionId returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)